We are admirers and breeders of field and working line Goldens. These are

 distinct look, and became very influential in the show lines.
 As a result of his influence, the breed

-downward slope along the topline.
+and often with a somewhat downward slope along the topline.
 Coats on show dogs have become longer, straighter and silkier, and the

 decreased attention to disposition and working talent, the prevalence of truly outstanding working dogs in the

-conformation lines has declined, and timidity and nervousness has increased to some extent.
+conformation lines has declined and timidity and nervousness has increased to some extent.